GreptimeTeam/docs/docs/nightly/en/user-guide/logs/quick-start.md

 ```

 As you can see, the logs have been stored as structured logs after applying type conversions using the pipeline.
 This provides convenience for further querying and analysis of the logs.
+Please refer to [Query Log](query-logs.md) for the specific syntax of querying logs.

 ## Conclusion